Malaysia Cup

 The Malaysia Cup (Piala Malaysia), formerly known as Malaya Cup, is an annual football tournament in Malaysia, held at the end of the calendar year.
 The cup was first held in 1921.
 Despite its prestige and popularity as the country's oldest cup tournament, it does not guarantee a place in a continental competition, which is allocated to the Malaysia FA Cup winners.
 The competition was previously managed by the Football Association of Malaysia, before it was transferred to the Football Malaysia LLP (now known as the Malaysian Football League) in the 2016 season.

 In the 2016 edition, the competition structure changed and only the top eleven teams of the Malaysia Super League and the top five teams of the Malaysia Premier League qualified for the cup.

-The current title holder is Johor Darul Ta'zim, who won its fifth title in the 2024–25 edition.
+The current title holder is Johor Darul Ta'zim, who won its sixth title in the 2026 edition.

 History

 The Piala Malaysia is one of Asia's longest-running football competitions.
 Established in 1921, it was known as the Malaya Cup from 1921 to 1967, after the donation of a trophy from the British Royal Navy ship HMS Malaya.
 The tournament was renamed the Piala Malaysia in 1967.
 For much of its history, the Cup was contested by Malaysian state teams, military teams as well as foreign invitees Singapore and Brunei.
 Malaysian club teams were allowed entry into the competition from 2000.